davidballester/a-dirty-trail-webapp/public/narrations/tutorial/theStageCoach/nowWhat.md

 {{#if-has-flag "theStagecoach_ministerExplanation"}}
 "His soul has abandoned his body, Lady Willsbourgh," the minister said. {{playerName}} could see that his patience ran thinner than his hair.
 {{/if-has-flag}}
 "Do you mean...?"
-Lady Willsbourgh eyes opened wide and she covered her mouth with one hand.
+Lady Willsbourgh's eyes opened wide and she covered her mouth with one hand.

 "That took a while", {{playerName}} grunted.
 "What will we do now?"